 Sir David Henshaw

-Born and educated in Liverpool, he obtained a degree at in Public Administration, and then a Master’s Degree in Social Sciences at the University of Birmingham (INLOGOV).
+Born and educated in Liverpool, he obtained a degree in Public Administration and then a Master’s Degree in Social Sciences at the University of Birmingham (INLOGOV).

 We are delighted that Roger Phillips, well-known and popular Liverpool broadcaster, has agreed to be a Patron of So the Child May Live.